Funskool

 Funskool (India) Ltd. is an Indian toy manufacturing company, founded in 1987 with headquarters in Chennai, Tamil Nadu.
-Apart from its own brands, the company also manufactures and distributes products in the Indian market under license from foreign toy brands including Hasbro, Disney, Warner Bros., Takara Tomy, and Ravensburger.
+Apart from its own brands and its American counterpart Playskool, the company also manufactures and distributes products in the Indian market under license from foreign toy brands including Hasbro, Disney, Warner Bros., Takara Tomy, and Ravensburger.

+Initially a joint-venture between Hasbro and MRF, the former backed out of the venture in 2014, becoming a wholly owned subsidiary of MRF in the process.

 History

 Funskool was established in 1987 as a joint venture by MRF Ltd. and American toy manufacturer Hasbro, Inc. The company began commercial operations the following year.
-Funskool manufactures all its products (including licensed products) at manufacturing facilities in Ranipet, near Chennai, and in Goa.
+Funskool manufactures all its products (including licensed products) at manufacturing facilities in Ranipet and in Goa.
 Funskool opened its third manufacturing at Ranipet on 20 March 2019, which is dedicated to handling exports.

-The company's main competitors in the Indian market are Mattel and FisherPrice.
+The company's main competitors in the Indian market are Mattel and Fisher-Price.
 In 2014, Funskool surpassed Mattel to become the market leader in the mid to premium range of the Indian toy market.
+That same year, Hasbro sold its stake in Funskool to MRF as the company opened a regional division in India.

 Funskool's licence to manufacture Lego products was discontinued in 2019.
 In June 2022, the company acquired the rights to manufacture and distribute the board game Abalone from Asmodee.
 In July 2022, Funskool acquired the licence to manufacture action figures based on characters from Green Gold Animations' Chhota Bheem series.

-Funskool products are currently exported to Africa, Bangladesh, Bhutan, Europe, the Gulf Cooperation Council countries, Maldives, Nepal, Sri Lanka, and the United States.
+Funskool products are currently exported to Africa, ASEAN countries, Bangladesh, Bhutan, China, Europe, the Gulf Cooperation Council countries, Maldives, Mongolia, Nepal, Oceania, Pakistan, Russia, Sri Lanka, and the United States.